 Microsoft Surface Go 2

-Microsoft’s Surface Go 2 has popped up on quite a few of our best lists, and for good reason.
+Microsoft’s Surface Go 2 has popped up on quite a few of our best lists, and for a good reason.
 As the smallest entry in the Surface lineup, the Surface Go 2 is a great way to take Windows on the go without sacrificing much power.
 As with most Surface tablets, you’ll have to shell out a bit of extra cash on accessories.

 If you’re ready to dive head-on into the Surface ecosystem, Microsoft will set you up with an Intel Pentium Gold chip and integrated Intel HD Graphics 615.
-As far as options go, you can choose from 4GB of RAM and 64GB of storage or double them to 8GB and 128GB respectively.
-The handy 10.5-inch screen is easy to stash in a backpack and the 10-hour battery life should help you stay productive all day long.
+As far as options go, you can choose from 4GB of RAM and 64GB of storage or double them to 8GB and 128GB, respectively.
+The handy 10.5-inch screen is easy to stash in a backpack, and the 10-hour battery life should help you stay productive all day long.

 Microsoft Surface Go 2 specs:

 - Display: 10.5-inch Full HD

 - CPU: Intel Pentium Gold or Core m3